EvansWinner/evanswinner.github.io/index.md

 and essays on philosophy and the arts from a frankly Randian perspective.

+I don't normally condone the use of the words
+"tweet" or especially "meme."
+But I am too lazy to here to otherwise.
-I am JUST starting this, so it is, we we used to say on Web 1.0, "Under construction."
+I am just starting this, so it is, we we used to say on Web 1.0, "Under construction."